 Moods can shift rapidly from happiness to anger, sadness, or irritability during a manic episode.
 The symptoms are severe enough to cause problems at work or in one’s personal life.
 A person experiencing a manic episode may not know they are ill and may not want to seek treatment.

-A hypomanic episode has similar symptoms to a manic episode, but lasts only four days or less.
-It does not cause as severe problems in one’s work or personal life.
+A hypomanic episode has similar symptoms to a manic episode.
+It lasts for at least four days, with symptoms present most of the day nearly every day of the episode.
+Generally, a hypomanic episode does not cause as severe of problems in one’s work or personal life as a manic episode.

 - trouble concentrating

 - feelings of fatigue

 - changes in eating or

 A person’s mood changes and behaviors need to be significantly different than their typical moods and behaviors to receive a diagnosis of bipolar disorder.

 Bipolar disorder can present in many different ways.
 The severity of the symptoms can also vary greatly.
 Some people have very mild symptoms.
 For these people, treatment can significantly limit the impact bipolar disorder has on their lives.
 Other people have more severe symptoms.
 Even with treatment, bipolar disorder can have a significant impact on these people’s lives.

 The types of bipolar disorder differ based on the type and intensity of the mood episodes.